tucn/tucn/README.md

 ### Hi, I am Ngoc-Tu 👋

-- 🔭 I’m currently working as contractor for Awair (https://github.com/neogranzeon/)
 - 👯 I’m looking to collaborate on backend team with Go/Python
 - 🤔 I’m looking for further development with frontend (NextJS, JS, and Typescript)
+- 👮🏻‍♀️ I'm also looking for further challenges on Cloud Security

 ### 😎 About Me

-- I'm Vietnamese :vietnam:, and currently live in Seoul :kr:
+- I'm Vietnamese :vietnam:, and used to live in Seoul :kr:
 - I love coding, making coffee and finding new coffee pairing

 ### 🎓 Education